 Authority Control Today: Principles, Practices, and Trends

-Authority control enhances the accessibility of library resources, improving users’ ability to efficiently find the works most relevant to their information search.
+Authority control enhances the accessibility of library resources by controlling the choice and form of access points, improving users’ ability to efficiently find the works most relevant to their information search.
 While authority control and the technologies that support its implementation continue to evolve, the underlying principles and purposes remain the same.
 Written primarily for a new generation of technical services librarians, this paper illuminates the importance of authority control in cataloging and library database management, discusses its history, describes current practices, and introduces readers to trends and issues in the field, including future applications beyond the library catalog.

 Introduction